GillesMyny1/bot-song-info/README.md

 ### Changing the color of the text background

-In `styles.css` please change the respective commented line in `#trackInfo` to your desired color name, number, or hex code.
+In `styles.css` please change the respective commented line in `#song-info` to your desired color name, number, or hex code.